The HIV Epidemic: Pakistan in Review

 Notably, India has the largest population in South Asia—1.417 billion people—while the Maldives has the smallest with 0.56 million people.

 In India, Human Immunodeficiency Viruses surveillance was launched in the years 1985–1986.
 At the time, there was widespread evidence of HIV infection among female commercial sex workers (CSWs) in southern Indian states.
 In the state of Manipur in 1989, IV drug users also reported having HIV.
-Presently, the risk of HIV transmission varies widely across India\’s communities and the nation as a whole.
+Presently, the risk of HIV transmission varies widely across India’s communities and the nation as a whole.

 In Sri Lanka, the first instance of HIV infection was uncovered in 1987, and as of the end of 2018, 3500 persons were HIV positive.
 Two years after the first reported case in Sri Lanka, the first case of AIDS in Bangladesh was reported in 1989.
 Up until January 2001, seven people had died of AIDS in the country, and 150 people were HIV positive.
 According to an assessment of 4,000 members of high-risk behavioral groups undertaken the year prior, Bangladesh is on the verge of an AIDS epidemic.

 Owing to decades of war, data on the prevalence of HIV and AIDS in Afghanistan is quite scarce.
 Nonetheless, 5,900 people in Afghanistan were estimated to be HIV-positive in 2017, with 23.7% of them being women and 3.4% being children.
-The total number of HIV-positive cases recorded by the Afghanistan National Programme for Control of AIDS/HIV, STI & Hepatitis (ANPASH) by the end of 2017 was 2,549 cases.
+The total number of HIV-positive cases recorded by the Afghanistan National Program for Control of AIDS/HIV, STI & Hepatitis (ANPASH) by the end of 2017 was 2,549 cases.
 Moreover, 800 HIV patients had been enrolled in treatment as of December 2017.

 In Pakistan, when HIV was first discovered in 1987, unsafe blood transfusions were one of the causes.
 The alternate path pertained to expatriates or Pakistanis who had settled abroad.
 The certainty that these account for around 70% of all HIV-positive cases in a sample of more than 15,000 people over six years (1986–1992) suggests that these were then more significant risk factors for HIV acquisition.